Warp Bridge Sampling: The Next Generation: Warp-U Bridge Sampling

+When $q$ is multi-modal, we could approximate it by a Gaussian mixture $\phi\mix$ and then perform standard bridge sampling using $q$ and $\phi\mix$.
+Warp-U bridge sampling aims to improve on this approach but begins in the same way.
+Let

-where $\phi$ is the pdf of $\Normal(0, I)$, $\phi^\pk$ represents the $k$-th component in $\phi_{\mix}$, including its weight $\pi_k$, for $k=1,\ldots, K$, and $\bz$ collects the transformation parameters $\{(\pi_k, \mu_k,\scale_k): k=1,\ldots, K\}$. \citet{alspach1972nonlinear} showed that a Gaussian sum approximation in the form of (\ref{equ::mixture_density_general}) can converge uniformly to any piecewise continuous density function.
-So for a reasonable choice of $K$, we should be able to find a $\phi_{\mix}$ that has sufficient overlap with $p$.
+where $\phi^\pk$ represents the $k$-th component in $\phi_{\mix}$, including its weight $\pi_k$, for $k=1,\ldots, K$, and $\bz$ collects the transformation parameters $\bigcup_{k=1}^K\{\pi_k, \mu_k,\scale_k\}$. \citet{alspach1972nonlinear} showed that any piecewise continuous density can be approximated arbitrarily well by a Gaussian mixture of the form (\ref{equ::mixture_density_general}) as $K\rightarrow \infty$ (specifically, they demonstrated uniform convergence).
+In practice, for a reasonable choice of $K$, it is usually possible to find a $\phi_{\mix}$ that has substantial overlap with $p$.
 Section \ref{specific_method} will discuss how to estimate $\phi_\mix$.
-Here we assume $\phi_\mix$ is known, to first describe the Warp-U transformation.
+Here we assume that $\phi_\mix$ is known in order to describe the Warp-U transformation itself.

-Specifically, the left plot of Figure \ref{intuition} displays an example of $p$ (dashed line) and $\phi_\mix$ (solid line) with reasonable overlap.
-We then apply a \textit{stochastic transformation}, which will be illustrated in Figure \ref{animation}, to both of them to produce $\tilde p$ (dashed line) and $\phi$ (solid line), as in the right plot of Figure~\ref{intuition}, respectively.
-The solid curve on the vertical plate in Figure \ref{animation}(a) is $\phi_{\mix}$, which is decomposed into three components, $\phi^{\pk}$, for $k=1,2,3$, corresponding to the three solid curves in Figure \ref{animation}(b).
-Each component, $\phi^{\pk}$, is moved by $\mu_k$ units to the origin and then rescaled by $\scale_k^{-1}$, resulting in $\pi_k\phi$, as shown in Figure \ref{animation}(d) (the solid curves).
-So after the transformation, the sum of the three components becomes $\phi$.